 % Change vs Prior Year = DIVIDE([Change vs Prior Year], [Total Sales Prior Year])

 The new icon feature is available under the conditional formatting menu.
 Below I have a table using some of the measures above.
-To add a conditional formatting icon set:
+To add a Power BI conditional formatting icons set:

 - Find the measure in the values section of the visual (a table or matrix)